allaboutevemirolive/rust-expanded/double_lifetime_stackoverflow/When is it useful to define multiple lifetimes in a struct.md

 In the `main` function, we create a string slice `data` and a `Container` instance referencing that data.
 Then, we create a `Processor` instance with a reference to the `Container`.
 Finally, we call the `process` function with a reference to the `Processor` and print the resulting value.

 By using the `'a: 'b` lifetime constraint, we guarantee that the returned reference in `process` is valid for the entire lifetime of the referenced data in the `Container`.

-I hope this example provides a clearer understanding of how to use lifetime constraints in more complex scenarios.